Education survey: Questions, templates, and examples

 Best practices for education surveys

 To gain the most insight, it's important to understand best practices.
 Setting a specific goal for a survey is a good start.
-Although it might feel tempting to cover a wide range of topics with one survey, doing so often leads to survey completion rates.
-Find out what is a good survey response rate by reading our blog about the subject.
+Although it might feel tempting to cover a wide range of topics with one survey, doing so often leads to poor survey completion rates.
+Our blog about the subject will help you better understand Find out what is a good survey response rate by reading our blog about the subject.

 Staying on topic with quality questions will help respondents provide valuable information—accurately and quickly.
 Our guidelines on creating an engaging survey will help you do so.

-Online education questionnaires are powerful resources for gathering data; the ultimate goal is improving a school's performance.
+Online education questionnaires are powerful resources for gathering data, with the ultimate goal being to improve a school's performance.
 Data collection is only the first step.
-With the help of our blog, learn how to analyze survey data and interpret the findings.
+With the help of this blog, learn how to analyze survey data and interpret the findings.

 It's a best practice to use a consistent rating scale for questions.
 Instead of a yes/no response option for every question, give respondents a range to choose from.
 Scaled answers will provide more insight and make it easier to analyze responses.